canturktezer/sidebar-react/README.md

 ## Getting Started

 ### Installation
+To run this application locally, follow these steps:
 1. Clone the repository: git clone https://github.com/canturktezer/sidebar-react.git
 2. Navigate to the project folder: cd country-list-app
 3. Install the required dependencies: npm install